|

 -

-The Postal Authority produces a Parcel Slip for each package received which is sent to the
+The Postal Service produces a Parcel Slip for each package received which is sent to

-addressee on the parcel.
-This slip needs to be produced before the parcel is collected.
-The
+the addressee on the parcel.
+This slip needs to be produced before the parcel is

 |